gadenbuie/countdown/quarto/README.md

-# quarto-countdown: A Quarto Extension for Countdown
+# quarto-countdown: Countdown Timers for Quarto HTML Documents and RevealJS slides

-The `countdown` extension allows you to incorporate countdown like timers on Quarto HTML Documents and RevealJS slides.
+The `countdown` extension for Quarto allows you to incorporate countdown like timers on Quarto HTML Documents and RevealJS slides.

-This extension can be used without installing R or the `{countdown}` R Package.
+This extension doesn't require the installation of R or the {countdown} R Package.

 ## Installation